 Hospitable and vibrant, their variety meaning the Steppe Alliance is never a dull place to be.
 Their only real foe is imbalance, and they will travel any path and find any way to combat it and restore harmony wherever they are.

 Teutonia is a land of efficiency where action matters.
 What may seem like brutality is clarity of thought and action, uncluttered by moral uncertainty.
 Philosophers in Teutonia are welcomed to gather in dark corners to mutter and argue about morality at their leisure.

-The Wolves of Norsca are a vibrant society who do nothing by half measure Whether sending enemies to their deaths beneath their axe-blades, or singing tales of heroism around a campfire – these people, born of a harsh land make staunch allies and formidable foes.
+The Wolves of Norsca are a vibrant society who do nothing by half measures.
+Whether sending enemies to death beneath an axe-blade, or singing tales of heroism around a campfire, these people, born of a harsh land make staunch allies and formidable foes.